gcgarner/IOTstack/README.md

 ## Deleting containers, volumes and images

 `./prune-images.sh` will remove all images not associated with a container.
-IF you run it while the stack is up it will ignore any in-use image.
+If you run it while the stack is up it will ignore any in-use images.
 If you run this while you stack is down it will delete all images and you will have to redownload all images from scratch.
 This command can be helpful to reclaim disk space after updating your images, just make sure to run it while your stack is running as not to delete the images in use. (your data will still be safe in your volume mapping)

 ## Deleting folder volumes
 If you want to delete the influxdb data folder run the following command `sudo rm -r volumes/influxdb/`.
 Only the data folder is deleted leaving the env file intact. review the docker-compose.yml file to see where the file volumes are stored.